ethz-msrl/ethercat_ros_configurator/readme.md

 ```

 ### Yaml-CPP
 The package uses the yaml-cpp library for parsing the YAML configuration files.
-The library is installed by default in Ubuntu 20.04 LTS.
+[Version 0.6](https://packages.ubuntu.com/focal/libyaml-cpp0.6) of the library is installed by default in Ubuntu 20.04 LTS.
 However, you should be able to install it by running the following command:
 ```bash
 sudo apt-get install libyaml-cpp0.6
 ```